LostInBrittany/express-beers/step-01/README.md

       }
     }

-## Create a minimal Hello World express append
+## Create a minimal Hello World express

 Now we are going to create our first API server in the `index.js` file.